The Aquarius Project

 Later that day, Adler astronomers began an email conversation regarding the news, including the possibility of retrieving fragments of the meteorite at the bottom of the lake using a robotic device.

-The Aquarius Project is a teen-driven underwater ROV meteorite hunt led by scientists from the Adler Planetarium’s Far Horizons program, and experts from the Shedd Aquarium, The Field Museum, and NASA.
+The Aquarius Project is a teen-driven underwater ROV meteorite hunt led by scientists from the Adler Planetarium’s Far Horizons program, and experts from Shedd Aquarium, Field Museum, and NASA.

 When a meteor crashes in your backyard, you pick it up.
-When your backyard is a 22,000-square-mile Great Lake, you call your friends and improvise… follow along with us as the story unfolds!
+When your backyard is a 22,000-square-mile Great Lake, you call your friends and improvise… follow along with us as the story unfolds in this six-episode podcast series!
+If you need more reasons to listen, read this first.Listen to The Aquarius Project Podcast